Civil and Environmental Engineering

 This course is designed to provide students with valuable communication and professional skills while exploring in depth the topic of joint sustainability of water and unconventional petroleum energy production.
 A survey of current literature combined with key speakers will introduce the students to the field, while class sessions and practical exercises will help develop important communication, research, and interpersonal skills needed for future professionals.
 Course curriculum includes specific topics such as speaking/writing for a variety of audiences and critical thinking and analysis.
 This course is required for all ConocoPhillips - WE2ST Fellows, but is also open to any interested graduate students.
 1 hour seminar; 1 semester hour.

 (I,II) Introduction to contemporary and advanced methods used in engineering design.
 Includes, need and problem identification, methods to understand the customer, the market and the competition.
 Techniques to decompose design problems to identify functions.
 Ideation methods to produce form from function.
 Design for X topics.
 Methods for prototyping, modeling, testing and evaluation of designs.
 Embodiment and detailed design processes.
 Equivalent senior design project experience or industrial design experience, graduate standing.
-3 hours lecture; 3 semester hours.
+(Two semesters required.).

 CEEN592.
 ENVIRONMENTAL LAW.
 3.0 Semester Hrs.